nhsconnect/Events-Management/pages/messages/messages/generic_encounter.md

 DocumentReference resource(s) **SHOULD** be included by the publisher in the encounter event, pointing the subscriber to an endpoint where they can retrieve the supporting information relating to the  encounter when it is required.
 These pointers will conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
 If a subscriber does not act upon an encounter event immediately after it is received then they **SHOULD** retrieve the latest pointers from NRL rather than using the pointers included in the event message as there is a risk that the pointers received in events might become or invalid.
 Retrieval of the supporting information using the DocumentReference pointer will use the same mechanism as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

-The pointer should point towards the same data models as NRL, there may be processing required by the subscriber to link the encounter to data they can retrieve

-**OR**

 The pointers should point towards endpoints which only return information which relates to this encounter.
+The encounter which is retrieved by the pointer should contain an encounter with the same id as the id of the encounter in the event message.

 The DocumentReference resource(s) included in the event message SHALL conform to the [NRL-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) constrained FHIR profile and the additional population guidance as per the table below: